 Choosing a language at A-level would be beneficial for anyone as many employers seek to employ people who have at least one other language.
-Furthermore, if you are thinking of going into business, interpreting, translating, teaching or working in a Spanish/French speaking country then choosing a language is the right option as it opens the doors to many opportunities.
-Students must have a genuine interest in the subject and take every opportunity to develop cultural knowledge of the Spanish/French-speaking world
+Furthermore, if you are thinking of going into Business, Law, Accounting/ Finance, interpreting, translating, teaching or even working in a Spanish/French speaking country then choosing a language is the right option as it opens the doors to many opportunities.
+Students must have a genuine interest in the subject and take every opportunity to develop cultural knowledge of the Spanish/French-speaking world.

-Head of Faculty: Mrs Najet Byrne
+Head of Faculty: Mrs Suzanne Goodwin

-Contact details: Najet.Byrne@Cayprep.edu.ky
+Contact details: Suzanne.Goodwin@Cayprep.edu.ky